-The most pressing danger facing Israel may come not from without but from within the Jewish state, according to yesterday’s panel on haredi (ultra-Orthodox) women at the JFNA General Assembly.
-Israel’s ultra-Orthodox sector numbers 650,000 to 800,000 people, forming about ten percent of the general population.
+The most pressing danger facing Israel may come not from without but from within the Jewish state, according to yesterday’s panel on haredi (ultra-Orthodox) women at the JFNA General Assembly in Baltimore.
+Israel’s ultra-Orthodox sector numbers 650,000 to 800,000 people, forming about 10 percent of the general population.
 Because the majority of haredi men are chronically non-employed—that is, they choose to engage in Torah study rather than enter the workforce—one in five Israelis currently lives below the poverty line.
-Given how fast the ultra-Orthodox population is growing, something needs to change, and fast.
+Given how quickly the ultra-Orthodox population is growing, something needs to change, and fast.

 And something is changing.
 While haredi men immerse themselves in state-subsidized Torah study, their wives are going out to work and becoming family breadwinners.
 These women are the focus of a new documentary by iconic Jewish sex therapist Dr. Ruth, who told the GA audience that initiatives like the JDC’s Tevet program—which trains women in high-tech, computer science, financial analysis, and other fields—are sparking a “revolution” in Israel.
 Careful to respect its participants’ religious sensibilities, Tevet boasts an impressive placement record: 90 percent of graduates go on to find work with mainstream Israeli companies.

 “Every workplace that employs them is extremely satisfied,” an interviewee tells Dr. Ruth in the documentary, explaining that haredi women are unusually loyal to their employers.
 One woman was even seen clocking out at the end of the day, only to go right back to her desk and continue working.
 Asked why she didn’t go straight home, she explained that she felt obligated to get in a few more work hours, since she’d spent too much time chatting with her coworker that day.